NicVolanschi/Allen/README.md

 * Online context detection: the computation in real time of contexts based on incoming streams of events produces by sensors.

 ## WARNING
-**Allen is a highly experimental research prototype.** It is mainly intended to exemplify the implementation techniques described in the paper [1].
-Its maintenance and roadmap are uncertain, subject to research objectives that are continuously being redefined.
-Therefore, use it at your own risks.
+Allen is a research prototype.
+Its maintenance and roadmap may vary depending on research objectives that are continuously being redefined.
+Use it at your own risks.
 However, feel free to contact us if you are open to collaboration.

 ## Getting started

 Allen consists of two executables, implemented as Perl scripts, available under directory src/:
 * allenc: the Allen compiler.
 It compiles a source Allen file (extension ".aln") into a Perl module (extension ".pm").
-For help on the compiler command, invoke it with no options and arguments.
+For help on the compiler command and on the language, invoke it with no arguments.
 * allen: the Allen virtual machine.
 It executes a set of contexts compiled from an Allen program on a log of events.
-For help on the VM command, and also on the format of the log file, invoke it with no options and arguments.
+For help on the VM command, and also on the format of the log file, invoke it with no arguments.

+A quick start could be to run and inspect the examples under the ex/ subdirectory.
+Some of the most elaborated are in ex/smarthome/ and work on logs collected in real homes.
+Use the Makefile for reproducing the examples (e.g. cd ex/; make orange).

 ## References

 [1] Nic Volanschi, Bernard Serpette, and Charles Consel.
 "Implementing a Semi-causal Domain-Specific Language for Context Detection over Binary Sensors".
 In GPCE 2018 - 17th ACM SIGPLAN International Conference on Generative Programming: Concepts & Experiences.

+[2] Nic Volanschi, Bernard Serpette, Adrien Carteron, and Charles Consel.
+"A Language for Online State Processing of Binary Sensors, Applied to Ambient Assisted Living".
+In Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 2:4, 2018.